ICI3D/DAIDD/schedule/shadow.md

     - Reference: [Bellan _et al_.
 2015](https://doi.org/10.1016/S1473-3099(15)70139-8)
     - Reference: [Kucharski _et al_.
 2015](https://www.pnas.org/content/112/46/14366)
 - Exercise: Formulating research questions for modeling projects NOTE How best to do this?
 POST in a Research Questions channel before the beginning of the next interactive session.
+- Recommended reading: If you have not already read the [compiled pre-assigned readings](https://teams.microsoft.com/l/file/93743F01-2F1A-408E-A0F8-DA127CD2B7B9?tenantId=a6fa3b03-0a3c-4258-8433-a120dffcd348&fileType=pdf&objectUrl=https%3A%2F%2Fstellenbosch.sharepoint.com%2Fsites%2FDAIDDParticipants%2FShared%20Documents%2FGeneral%2FPre-reading%2FOptional_DAIDD_PreAssignedReadings.pdf&baseUrl=https%3A%2F%2Fstellenbosch.sharepoint.com%2Fsites%2FDAIDDParticipants&serviceName=teams&threadId=19:3aa9ca208da2467e8f65017a34fae9a0@thread.tacv2&groupId=68496a39-ff00-485e-835d-372d19b25747), please do so now.
+These and other optional readings are available through the Pre-readings Folder in the DAIDD Participants Team.

 - 22:00 Tea with North American Faculty